Getting Versailles tickets is very easy, and this post will tell you which are all the best options available.

-Versailles is a fantastic mixture of history and art, incredible architecture, perfectly designed gardens.
+The castle is a fantastic mixture of art, incredible architecture, perfectly designed gardens.
 Adults love it for its intricate, unique history.
-Children love it because – well – it is a castle, where kings, queens and princesses lived.
+Children love it because – well – it is a castle, where kings, queens and princesses once lived.

 Some Background Information About Versailles

-At about 16 km southwest of Paris, Versailles Chateau was the royal residence, court residence and seat of the French government for over a century, from 1682 to 1789.
+About 16 km (around 10 miles) southwest of Paris, Versailles Chateau was the royal residence, court residence and seat of the French government for over a century, from 1682 to 1789.
 It was built around a hunting lodge that King Louis XIII used as a private retreat.
 It was under his rule that construction of a castle was initiated, in 1624 – this version of the castle is visible in the Marble Court and the facade that overlooks it.

-King Louis XIV was also the one who decided to move his residence to Versailles – until then the royal family had been living in the Louvre.
-Along with the royal family, Louis XIV took his court and the government.
-As he feared plotting against the monarchy and himself by aristocrat families, moving the entire court to Versailles was a way of keeping them all under this control.
+King Louis XIV was the one who decided to move his residence to Versailles – until then the royal family had been living in the Louvre.
+He also brought his court and the government there: fearing plotting against the monarchy and himself by aristocrat families, this was a way of keeping everyone under this control.

-Back then Versailles was no more than a tiny village, which eventually expanded to host the many people who every day worked in the Palace.
-It is said that between 3000 and 10000 people could be there at once.
-3000 were the high ranking aristocracy, who lived inside; while the rest were those who went in and out for various work purposes.
+Back then Versailles was no more than a tiny village, which quickly expanded to host the many people working in the Palace.
+Between 3,000 and 10,000 people could be there at once.
+3,000 were the high ranking aristocracy, who lived inside; while the rest were those who went in and out for various work purposes.

-The castle became infamous during the reign of Louis XVI and Marie Antoinette.
+The castle became even more famous during the reign of Louis XVI and Marie Antoinette.
 The king, queen and the aristocracy were accused of living a lavish lifestyle, showing off over-the-top opulence, while the vast majority of French people lived in poverty.
 After they were forced to leave in 1789, this ceased to be a royal residence.

 In 1837, King Louis-Philippe decided that this would become the Museum of the History of France.

 Versailles became a UNESCO World Heritage Site in 1979.